 Our sources encouraged prospective HFW trainees to apply for a vacation scheme if possible.
 “Many of our training contract offers are made to individuals who have completed a vacation scheme with us.
 It's a good way for us to get to know you, and for you to get to know our firm and our sectors.”

 The application process

 The group exercise sees candidates discuss a topical commercial issue, while the written one asks them to read a document and write a letter of advice.
-The interview lasts about 45 minutes and “questions might include: what drew them to Holmans, why they chose an international firm, and a few commercial questions,” HR tells us.
-“People should know they don't have to be knowledgeable about shipping in particular; they just need to demonstrate an understanding of what it means to provide a service, in any context.
+The interview lasts about 45 minutes and “questions might include: what drew them to HFW, why they chose an international firm, and a few commercial questions,” HR tells us.
+“People should know they don't have to be knowledgeable about shipping – or indeed any of our industry sectors – in particular; they just need to demonstrate an understanding of what it means to provide a service, in any context.
 It's also important candidates show they understand our scope of work, and that it's something they're interested in.”

 From here, vac scheme spots are allocated, while direct applicants who pass go on to complete a second interview, this time with two partners.
 Vac schemers undergo this interview during their placement.

 HFW is after candidates with a minimum 2:1 degree and AAB at A level.
-The firm attends around ten law fairs each year, but this isn't the limit of its recruiting scope.
-“This year we've got trainees from 21 different institutions,” HR tells us.
+The firm attends around 12 law fairs each year, but this isn't the limit of its recruiting scope.
+“This year we've got trainees from 17 different institutions,” HR tells us.

-We're told the firm seeks out “intellectual, proactive, ambitious and globally-minded individuals – someone who wants to make a mark on things rather than blend into the background.”
+We're told the firm seeks out “bright, pragmatic and globally minded individuals – someone who wants to make a mark on things rather than blend into the background.”
 Legal experience is always a plus, but the firm values all types of exposure to business –“even working in a bar and cashing up every night.”

 International trade explained